aragon/hack/docs/cli-usage.md

 The `dao install` command will create an instance of the app and assign permissions to the main account to perform all the protected actions in the app.

+By default it will initialize the app using `initialize` function, which can be changed with `--app-init` option, and with arguments provided in `--app-init-args`.
+If you want to skip app initialization (which is not generally recommended), you can do it by setting `--app-init` to `none`.

 As explained in the [upgrade command](#dao-upgrade), all app instances of the same app in DAO must run the same version, so installing an app with a version will effectively upgrade all app instances to this version.

 ---